-- 2.1 This policy is based upon the Department for Education's statutory guidance: - Keeping Children Safe in Education (2023). - Working Together to Safeguard Children (July 2018). - What to do if you're worried a child is being abused (March 2015) and - Governance Handbook - 2.2 We comply with this guidance and the procedures set out by our local safeguarding children board. - 2.3 This policy is also based on the following legislation: - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of students at the Federation. - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children. - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18. - Statutory guidance on FGM which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM. - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children. - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children.
+- 2.1 This policy is based upon the Department for Education's statutory guidance: - Keeping Children Safe in Education - Working together to safeguard children (December 2023) - What to do if you're worried a child is being abused (March 2015) and - Academy Trust Governance Guide - 2.2 We comply with this guidance and the procedures set out by our local safeguarding children board. - 2.3 This policy is also based on the following legislation: - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of students at the Federation. - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children. - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18. - Statutory guidance on FGM which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM. - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children. - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children.

-- Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism. - The Childcare (Disqualification) Regulations 2009 (and 2018 amendment) and Childcare Act 2006, which set out who is disqualified from working with children. - 2.4 We are committed to working in partnership with outside agencies to help prevent, protect and support children at risk.
+- Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism. - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR) - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation).
+This means our governors and Executive Principal should carefully consider how they are supporting their pupils with regard to these characteristics.
+The Act allows our academies to take positive action to deal with particular disadvantages affecting a specific group of pupils (where we can show it's proportionate).
+This includes a duty to make reasonable adjustments for disabled pupils. - The Childcare (Disqualification) Regulations 2009 (and 2018 amendment) and Childcare Act 2006, which set out who is disqualified from working with children. - 2.4 We are committed to working in partnership with outside agencies to help prevent, protect and support children at risk.
 This co-operation includes a representative from our safeguarding team attending multi-agency meetings and other inter-agency meetings.

-3. DEFINITIONS
+DEFINITIONS